 It’s not just the image on a website that makes up the entire web experience.
 It’s also the colours around it, the font you use and the layout of the web page altogether.
 Your whole web page is one package.
 So make sure that the images, content, layout etc. go well together.

 7. Make It Unique

 An image might look great but if it’s the kind of stock image that everyone else is using too, then you’re not going to get much traction out of it.
 Go for something that expresses the uniqueness of your brand and what you’re trying to say.

 8. Use Images of People

 It may not always be possible to do this.
 But if it is possible, then you should make every effort to use images of people as well as things.
-For example, if you’re selling kitchen appliances, use a photo of someone using that kitchen appliance and having a good time doing so.
+For example, if you’re selling kitchen appliances, take a photo of someone using that appliance and having a good time.
 You’re trying to tell your viewers that they could also be doing what the people in the images are doing.
 This is far more effective than just using images of kitchen appliances.

 9. Make It Casual

 Sometimes, a photo might look a bit posed.
 It might seem obvious that the person in the photo is a model, not a real person.
 For example, if you have someone wearing a short cocktail dress, high heels and a face full of make up using a blender, it’s not going to be believable to your audience.
 So try to use images that seem more casual in nature.